sdasgup3/validating-binary-decompilation/README.md

  - [tests/program_translation_validation: Program Level Validation](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/tests/program_translation_validation)

 ## Installation
-The installation goal is to buil tools like [Compositinal-Decompiler](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/source/tools/decompiler) and  [Matcher](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/source/tools/matcher).
+The installation goal is to build tools like [Compositinal-Decompiler](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/source/tools/decompiler) and  [Matcher](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/source/tools/matcher).
 The tools are build using the libraries of stoke and LLVM, to be installed as pre-requisites.

 ### Installing pre-requisites